 If you ask people if they’ve been to Saba Island (pronounced Say-ba), in the Dutch Caribbean, a municipality of the Netherlands, chances are you’ll be met with a blank stare.
 “Is it in Indonesia?” one friend asked.
 “Are you making it up?” inquired another.

-After four lovely days, I discovered that while Saba’s footprint is a mere five square miles, what it lacks in size it more than makes up in pristine nature, a relaxed small-town vibe, and super-friendly locals.
+After four lovely days, I discovered that Saba’s footprint is a mere five square miles, but what it lacks in size it more than makes up in pristine nature, a relaxed small-town vibe, and super-friendly locals.

 If you’ve never considered the Island of Saba for a holiday, I’ve listed a few reasons why you might want to rethink your plans.

 Like other Dutch Caribbean islands, Saba is endowed with cobalt blue water, soaring palm trees, and exotic terrain, what it’s not is slick and manicured to an inch of its life.
 Locals call it the “Unspoiled Queen of the Caribbean,” and from a nature perspective, it’s a well-earned moniker.
 Visually the public areas are a little frayed around the edges, spots are overgrown, and buildings battered by hurricanes need a coat of paint.
 It’s what I imagine St. Martin or Jamaica looked like 20 – 30 years ago before commercialism reigned supreme.